Surgical Injuries Due to Medical Malpractice

 How Do I Know if My Injury Was Caused by Surgical Error?

 A surgeon is required to follow a standard of care that is customary for their particular area of practice.
 When they deviate from that standard of care, they put their patients at risk.
 When investigating allegations of surgical errors, a medical malpractice lawyer will consult with an expert who is familiar with the surgical standard of care and determine whether the surgeon’s negligence caused the surgical injury.

 What Type of Compensation Can I Receive for My Surgical Injury?

 If you are a victim of a surgical injury, you could be eligible to receive compensation for your medical expenses associated with the surgical mistake, past and future lost wages, pain and suffering, and other expenses.
 If a loved one has died from a surgical injury, you could be eligible to file a wrongful death lawsuit to seek compensation for their medical expenses, funeral expenses, and other damages.
 A Maryland medical malpractice lawyer will help you determine whether you are eligible to file a wrongful death lawsuit.

 Hospitals and insurance companies are generally equipped with talented legal teams that protect their assets.
 If a surgeon is negligent, the hospital or insurance company may offer to settle the case.
 It is important to realize that these companies may offer far less than you actually deserve.
 While the settlement may initially seem generous, you may quickly learn that the amount is insufficient to cover your losses.
-A medical malpractice lawyer knows exactly how to investigate surgical injury cases and will help you maximize your chance of legal victory.
+A Baltimore medical malpractice attorney knows exactly how to investigate surgical injury cases and can help you maximize your chance of legal victory.